 Hedgehogs can be hosts to many different parasitic worm species including cestodes, nematodes, acanthocephaids and trematodes.
 Of all parasitic worms that infest hedgehogs though, lungworms stand out as the most common one.

 They manifest mostly in form of dry, ratting cough.
 This happens as newly hatched larvae get coughed out of the lungs before they are almost immediately swallowed before being expelled into droppings.
 Lungworm infestation can be fatal if left untreated.

 Intestinal flukes like Brachylaemus erinacei and Agamodistomum pusillum are also common in hedgehogs.
 A wide range of other nematodes like Physaloptera, Trichinella are also found in hedgehogs, though with varying prevalence.

 There are also suggestions that parasitic challenges are more prevalent in urban areas compared to rural areas.
 This has quite a lot to do with the fact that hedgehogs in urban areas grapple with higher densities as well as increased contact with other parasite carrying species.

 Hedgehogs are pretty much like other pets only that they call for extra attention.
 Feed them well and you’ll most likely have it in perfect health for many months.
 Over and beyond feeding it well though, lies yet another fact – that vet care and attention is a necessity for any hedgehog to enjoy optimum health.

 Then always keep in mind that not all vet doctors may be familiar with hedgehog needs.
 Go for one who understand what it takes to treat and inspect hedgehogs.
 This is important because different hedgehog species call for different treatment and care.
-The African Pygmy Hedgehog is instance, calls for extra care and attention.
+The pet hedgehog for instance, calls for extra care and attention.